HOLOGRAMS

 Year of composition: 2016

-Commissioned and dedicated to Roberto Oliveira.
+Commissioned by and dedicated to Roberto Oliveira.

-Length: 20 minutes
+Duration: 20 minutes

 Scored for: vibraphone with digital extensions and fixed electronics